Born: Caracas, Venezuela

 Her work is in the collections of the Museum of Fine Arts, St Petersburg, FL, and the Newark Art Museum and countless private collections.

-She has recieved awards from the Whitney's Barbara Haskell, patron awards from the Directors of the Albright-Knox Art Museum and an Atlantic Center for the Arts residency.
-Among curatorial activities, Ms Reingold with Grace Roselli co-curated "Voyeur's Delight" at Tribeca's Franklin Furnace, which motivated religious picketing at the White House.
+She has received awards from the Whitney's Barbara Haskell, patron awards from the Directors of the Albright-Knox Art Gallery and an Atlantic Center for the Arts residency.
+Among curatorial activities, Ms. Reingold with Grace Roselli co-curated "Voyeur's Delight" at Tribeca's Franklin Furnace, which motivated religious picketing at the White House.

 More information about the artist can be found at her website.